 Our preserves support community involvement in conservation and restoration up close in some of our area's most special places.
-Public-access preserves offer exceptional opportunities for direct public engagement, including walking, trail running, wildlife viewing, nature studies, and participation in scientific and restoration projects.
+Public-access preserves offer exceptional opportunities for direct public engagement, including hiking, trail running, wildlife viewing, nature studies, and participation in scientific and restoration projects.
 Guided experiences on other conserved lands give people a closer connection to place and a stronger sense of the benefits of strategic conservation.
-These opportunities benefit our local community through direct outdoor experiences, as well as providing moments of social connection.
+These on-the-ground opportunities benefit our local community in tangible and intangible ways.
 Our community, in turn, is invested in their maintenance and continued improvement.

-Interpretive tools, such as signs, interactive maps, and learning stations, are developed for visitors to use at all public-access preserves.

-Volunteer docents are active at Darlin, Bayshore and Inspiring Kids preserves.

-Guided and hands-on experiences are offered on our conserved lands that are tailored to people with a variety of interests, abilities, and knowledge of the outdoors.

-Construction starts for the next phase of infrastructure improvements at Bayshore Preserve and Inspiring Kids Preserve.
+- Interpretive tools, such as signs, interactive maps, and learning stations, are developed for visitors to use at all public-access preserves. - Volunteer docents are active at Darlin, Bayshore and Inspiring Kids preserves. - We offer guided experiences on our conserved lands that are tailored to people with a variety of interests and knowledge about these environments. - Construction starts for the next phase of public access guidance and education infrastructure improvements at Bayshore Preserve and Inspiring Kids Preserve.

-Photo opposite page: Tidal channel restoration area, Bayshore Preserve, Karin Strelioff.
-Illustration this page: Interpretive overlook concept for Bayshore Preserve, Karin Strelioff.
-Photos this page: Center, Family environmental ed outing.
-Lower: Tour of restoration work, Bentley Conservation Easement, Jane Chavey.
+Strategy 2.
 Leverage existing partnerships and build new ones to develop new conservation leaders, strengthen CLT's value to our community and improve programmatic offerings.